 As a policy tool, linguistics is influenced by ideological attitudes formed on the pseudo-scientific foundations and perceived by society.
-On the other hand, the linguistics, becoming a closed guild, does not accept new ideas from outside, which can turn into dust results of efforts of traditionalists during many years.
-Thus, there are some forces, which, for various reasons, are interested in long-term preservation of ruling false theories and these forces inhibit penetrating new ideas into the linguistics.
+On the other hand, linguistics, becoming a closed guild, does not accept new ideas from outside, which can turn into dust result of the efforts of traditionalists for many years.
+Thus, there are some forces, which, for various reasons, are interested in the long-term preservation of ruling false theories and these forces inhibit penetrating new ideas into linguistics.
 In this case, freedom of expression has no really matter because you have to be still heard and understood.
-On the other hand, a new idea or theory can be criticized mercilessly or swept under the carpet, and its author can be represented as an amateur, a dreamer or even mentally ill man.
-This situation is, if not only one of the evidences of moral decadence of modern society, then, at least, characterizes its moral underdevelopment
+On the other hand, a new idea or theory can be criticized mercilessly or swept under the carpet, and its author can be represented as an amateur, a dreamer, or even a mentally ill man.
+This situation is, if not only one of the evidence of moral decadence of modern society, then, at least, characterizes its moral underdevelopment

-In order not åo finish on this sad note, we can only express the hope that the awareness of the crisis not only of modern linguistics, but the whole of human knowledge in general will make the next generation of scientists turn toward new methods of research and eventually defeat reaction and conservatism.
+In order not еo finish on this sad note, we can only express the hope that the awareness of the crisis not only of modern linguistics, but the whole of human knowledge, in general, will make the next generation of scientists turn toward new methods of research and eventually defeat reaction and conservatism.